 Support of research and development implemented in the scope and under the terms defined by the relevant international contract, program or initiative.

 Support of researchers’ mobility on the grounds of international contracts on scientific and technological co-operation.

-Currently the Slovak Republic has signed international contracts on scientific and technological co-operation with the following countries: Austria, Bulgaria, the Czech Republic, China, Egypt, France, Germany, Greece, Hungary, India, Italy, Latvia, Poland, Portugal, the Republic of South Africa, the Russian Federation, Serbia, Slovenia, South Korea, Spain, Taiwan, Ukraine and United States of America.
+Currently the Slovak Republic has signed international contracts on scientific and technological co-operation with the following countries: Austria, Bulgaria, the Czech Republic, China, Egypt, France, Germany, Greece, Hungary, India, Israel, Italy, Latvia, Poland, Portugal, the Republic of South Africa, the Russian Federation, Serbia, Slovenia, South Korea, Spain, Taiwan, Ukraine and United States of America.